Aparichit0/calculator/README.md

 # calculator
-An online calculator web app
+A simple javascript calculator web app
-(core functionality is ready for touch devices)

-next task: mapping key with keyboard;
+(part of "the odin project" exercise project series)

+Any feedback is appreciated... please do let me know, if you think there is an issue... specially, if it's with the core funtionality (AKA "basic math calculations")

 known bugs:
-1. if no operator is choosen after "=", then it ignores current total & start from scratch (minor)
+1. if no operator is choosen after "=", then it ignores current total & start from scratch (although it's a normal behaviour in many old calculators)

 goals:
-1. add new key (+/-)
+1. add new key (+/-) to enable support for negative value input
-2. map keys with keyboard
-3. click sounds